STATION 91: lake wenatchee

 Brush 91H - 2002 Freightliner.
 Type 4 Brush Heavy.
 Equipped with a 150 gallon per minute pump and a 750 gallon tank.

-Utility 91 - 1995 Ford F-350 4x4.
-Type 6 Brush.
+SAR 91 - 1995 Ford F-350 4x4.
+Support/Rehab.
 Currently being used as a Utility Vehicle to tow the Snowmobile Rescue Response Equipment.

 SAR 91 - The LWFR Snowmobile Trailer was generously donated by a member of the community.
 The trailer currently has two Snowmobiles and a Toboggan used for Snowmobile Rescues.